Eosinophilic lung disease

-Simple pulmonary eosinophilia (also known as Loffler syndrome) is benign and self-limiting condition, characterised by mild symptoms and plain radiographic findings usually much more impressive than the patient's condition, and classically have a reverse bat's wing appearance.
+Simple pulmonary eosinophilia (also known as Löffler syndrome) is a benign and self-limiting condition, characterized by mild symptoms and plain radiographic findings usually much more impressive than the patient's condition, and classically have a reverse bat's wing appearance.
 Blood eosinophilia is a feature.

 Acute eosinophilic pneumonia (AEP)

-Acute eosinophilic pneumonia (AEP) usually manifests with acute onset fever, severe dyspnoea and hypoxia for <5 days with rapid progression and shows rapid improvement when treated with steroids and usually no relapse after treatment.
-Pulmonary lavage reveals > 25% eosinophils.
-The aetiology of AEP is unknown.
+Acute eosinophilic pneumonia (AEP) usually manifests with acute onset fever, severe dyspnea and hypoxia for <5 days with rapid progression and shows rapid improvement when treated with steroids and usually no relapse after treatment.
+Pulmonary lavage reveals >25% eosinophils, however peripheral blood eosinophil counts are usually normal.
+The etiology of AEP is unknown.
 It has been suggested that it may represent acute hypersensitivity to an inhaled antigen.
 CT findings include bilateral patchy areas of ground-glass opacity and interlobular septal thickening.

 Chronic eosinophilic pneumonia (CEP)

-Chronic eosinophilic pneumonia is characterised by homogeneous peripheral airspace consolidation lasting >6 months, which responds to steroid treatment.
+Chronic eosinophilic pneumonia is characterized by homogeneous peripheral airspace consolidation lasting >6 months, which responds to steroid treatment.
 This appearance results in a reverse bat's wing appearance.
 About 50% of patients with CEP have asthma.
-CEP may be difficult to differentiate from Churg-Strauss syndrome (CSS).
-While CEP has homogeneous peripheral airspace consolidations, the consolidations in CSS tends to be more lobular in distribution.
-In addition, CSS tends to have centrilobular nodules.
+CEP may be difficult to differentiate from eosinophilic granulomatosis with polyangiitis (EGPA).

 Idiopathic hypereosinophilic syndrome (IHS)